thorn-lab/coronavirus_structural_task_force/README.md

 97080 Wuerzburg<br>
 Germany<br>
 <br>
-The contents of this repository for research and educational purposes.
+The contents of this repository website are for research and educational purposes only.
 As a general rule, we do not render any medical advice.